kill-o-zap/AMS_IZIV_keymorph/README_2.md

 ```

 ## Evaluation
 For input the path to the input and output has to be changed.
 For input the path must be to the output of the function resize_koncni.py.
+Here the input and output commands must be properly addresed.
 ```bash
 docker run --rm -u $UID:$UID -v ./input:/input -v ./output:/output/ gitlab.lst.fe.uni-lj.si:5050/domenp/deformable-registration python evaluation.py -v
 ```